Hunt Registration – from the MFHA Guidebook

-Registration is the preliminary step that all groups interested in forming and operating a Recognized hunting establishment must take.
-For a new hunt to be registered and eventually recognized, it must have:
+Registration is the preliminary step that all groups interested in forming and operating a recognized hunting establishment must take.
+Current Masters must sign an agreement to be bound by the rules and regulations of the MFHA.

 Before a new hunt can be registered, all of its individual members must be subscribing members of the MFHA.